 Board Member Emeritus

 Ivan, a bike commuter since 1965, worked for 30 years for New York State DOT, DEC and State Parks, Recreation and Historic Preservation.
 While serving as Deputy Commissioner at Parks, he helped the State acquire and develop more than 200 miles of rail-trails, Ivan Chaired the Task Force that planned NY City’s greenway, and planned and implemented the first 20 years of the State’s Canals Recreationway program.
 Ivan continues to advice NYBC, specifically working for inclusion of bike and pedestrian elements on major bridge replacement projects, by representing on-road bicycling on the State’s Trail Council, and by helping with specific public policy issues.

-Paul Winkeller, on the left, was NYBC’s first executive director.
+Paul was NYBC’s very first Executive Director and he is once again serving in the role.
 He has led several non-profit organizations, both local and statewide and all with a conservation-sustainability focus, including an AmeriCorps funded youth corps for the City of Albany.
-He is now a consultant living outside Albany.

 Ken became a part of the NYBC team in October of 2016 as our first Education Director.
 He is a League of American Bicyclists League Certified Instructor and a board member of the Troy Bike Rescue in Troy, NY.
 Ken is passionate about bicycle education and safety.
 As such, he led the organization of the Safe Cycling Troy initiative which works with under served populations through homeless shelters and other community organizations to teach safe cycling principles and provide essential safety equipment.
 Ken comes to us from the IT sector where he worked as a software trainer and project manager.
 Ken is a proud husband, father, and grandfather.